Beware the Unintended Consequences of Process Improvement

 Motivation, which is primarily derived from job resources, has a positive impact on performance.
 On the other hand, strain, which is caused by job demands, tends to have a negative impact on performance.
 However, the interplay among these factors is complex and non-linear.

-The Performance Curve
+The Performance Function

 • Initially, as the ratio of job demands to job resources increases from low levels, performance tends to improve.
 A certain level of job demands—when supported by adequate job resources—can be stimulating.